Nate8888/rat-guide/README.md

 ------------------------------------------------------------------------

-I made this repository to help new-comers in malwareware development to easily learn and figure out how to make a RAT in python3. <br>
+I made this repository to help new-comers in malware development to easily learn and figure out how to make a RAT in python3. <br>

 I've always wondered, "how do most attackers make a RAT in a programming language, like in python?". <br>
 However, most research I got was, well... not the best.